 If you are attending a college or university in the United States on a student visa, that does not necessarily allow to volunteering in the national parks and receive housing and meal reimbursement.
 However, colleges may sponsor curriculum-based internships in the parks under some circumstances.
 Contact the International Volunteer Office for information.

-Volunteer positions by definition are unpaid, though they may provide housing a up to $100/week for meals (not all positions have housing or meal allowances).
+Volunteer positions by definition are unpaid, though they may provide housing and up to $100/week for meals (not all positions have housing or meal allowances).
 The National Park Service will not pay for transportation to and from the park.
 The National Park Service may only hire US citizens into paid government positions.
 However, park partners and concessioners may hire international employees if they can obtain the appropriate visas.
 The park's concessioner runs all of the park's hotels and most retails outlets.